-If you are visiting this page, you are probably considering donating to the Society.
-Thank you!
-You might want to also know a little more about the us.
 The Canadian Mathematical Society is a registered charity dedicated to advancing mathematics and mathematics education in Canada and addressing the needs of the mathematical community.
-The CMS depends on grants, funds, and generous donations from sponsors, benefactors and other members of the community to be able to carry out it activities.
+The CMS depends on grants, funding, and generous donations from sponsors, benefactors and community members to be able to carry out its activities.

-A New Math Competition for Primary School Students – Many provinces were faced with widespread school closures and lock down measures as a consequence of the global pandemic.
-The CMS conceptualised an all new competition to engage elementary school students with mathematics in a fun and playful way.
-The competition was offered in both paper and virtual version to accommodate the needs of all students.
-We were blown away by the interest and the participation rate and will continue to offer this competition every year.
+Canada Jay Mathematical Competition: A New Math Competition for Primary School Students – Many provinces were faced with widespread school closures and lock down measures as a consequence of the global pandemic.
+The CMS launched a brand new competition for elementary school students to engage them in mathematics in a fun and exciting way.
+The competition was offered in both paper and virtual formats to accommodate the needs of all students.
+The CMS was blown away by the interest and the participation rates of the inaugural competition, and will continue to offer this competition annually.

-CMS Inclusion Initiative For Black and Indigenous Students – CMS has vowed to reaffirm its commitment to a future for the mathematical community where the voices of Black and Indigenous mathematicians and STEM professionals are better reflected.
-As part of CMS Closing the Gap Initiative, the Society invited Black and Indigenous students to participate in the Canadian Open Mathematics Challenge (COMC) and the Canadian Mathematical Gray Jay Competition (CMGC) at no cost.
-The Society also organised a series of webinars to address equity in mathematics and prepare students for these competitions.
+CMS Inclusion Initiative For Black and Indigenous Students – The CMS has vowed to reaffirm its commitment to a future for the mathematical community where the contributions of Black and Indigenous mathematicians and STEM professionals are better reflected.
+As part of the CMS Closing the Gap Initiative, the Society invited students who identify as Black or Indigenous to participate in the Canadian Open Mathematics Challenge (COMC) and the Canada Jay Mathematical Competition (CJMC) at no cost.

 After much deliberation, the CMS has decided that obtaining a residence is the soundest financial and social action for the Society to survive and thrive in the years to come.
 We invite members to donate generously towards this initiative in the years to come and help the Canadian Mathematical Community to obtain a permanent home.
 To donate, click here.